sdieckert/Pewlett-Hackard-Analysis/README.md

 <insert 2unique_titles.png>

-Summary: Using Distinct On allows to remove duplicate rows.
+Summary: Using Distinct On allows for removal of duplicate rows.

-3. A query is written and executed to create a Retiring Titles table that contains the number of titles filled by employees who are retiring
+#### 3. A query is written and executed to create a Retiring Titles table that contains the number of titles filled by employees who are retiring

 ```
 --Create A Retiring Titles Table